nautobot/nautobot-app-device-lifecycle-mgmt/docs/admin/install.md

 **All devices** (whether assigned to a tenant or not) use legacy filtering logic:

 - Filter software by **direct device assignment**, **device type**, **device role**, and **tags**
-- **Tenant assignments are completely ignored**
+- ValidatedSoftware records with a `device_tenants` assignment are excluded; only untenanted records are considered
-- Devices in different tenants will see the same software
+- The device's own tenant is ignored — all devices see the same pool of untenanted records

 **Use case:** Existing deployments with tenant-assigned devices that don't need per-tenant software isolation.